Propaganda Techniques

 Techniques and fallacies that exploit the human tendency to prefer simple solutions or “magical thinking” for complex issues, often omitting important details or nuances in the process.

-false equivalence - implying that two things are essentially the same, when they only have anecdotal similarities.
+false equivalence - implying that two things are essentially the same, despite being significantly different, by focusing on anecdotal or superficial similarities.

-glittering generalities - vague, emotionally charged language used to evoke strong feelings or associations, while lacking in any specifics.
+glittering generalities - vague, emotionally charged language that evokes strong feelings or associations, but offers few if any specifics.

-labeling - pigeon-holing a person or group into a simplistic, stereotypical category and assigning names and/or beliefs to that category.
+labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity.

-proof by anecdote - making a broad generalization based on individual stories or isolated examples that support that generalization.
+proof by anecdote - making broad generalizations based on individual stories or isolated examples that support that generalization.

 Transfer & Association